eamoeco/slate/source/index.html.md

 }
 ```

-Field | Description
+Field |Description
 --------- | -----------
- id | Alert ID
+ id | The token ID
- user_id | User ID
+ user_id | The user ID
- token_type | Token type (bearer)
+ token_type | The token type (bearer)
- access_token | Access token
+ access_token | The access token value
  expires_at | Date and time when the token will expire
- created_at | Date and time when the token was create
+ created_at | Date and time when the token was created
- updated_at | Date and time when the token was updated
+ updated_at | Not used
  ip_address | The user IP address

-## Package list
+## Shipment list

 GET /api/package

-Return packages with information about alerts, devices and transactions.
+Returns list of shipments with basic information about sensors, transactions and alerts.

 > Example of a request: